andrewpickett/advent-of-code/2025/python/day2/README.md

 In the end, my approach was something like this:
 1. Get the true range of possible values to be checking.
-   1. We know invalid numbers MUST be even length, since it's a number duplicated
+   1. We know invalid numbers MUST be even length, since it's a number duplicated (for part 1)
    2. So for the lower bound, if it's not even, then simply round up to the nearest even power of 10.
    3. For the upper bound, if it's not even, then go to the number one less than the current power of 10.
 2. Now that we have the true range of possible values, if the end is lower than the start, there's nothing to do...so we only care when it's a valid range of numbers.